-But if you want to spend a little more you can get BP devices which have added features such as style, portability, BlueTooth communication with smartphone apps and perhaps most importantly connection through the cloud with your physician.
+But if you want to spend a little more you can get BP devices that have added features such as style, portability, BlueTooth communication with smartphone apps, and perhaps most importantly connection through the cloud with your physician.

 My favorite BP cuff used to be the QardioArm (QardioArm: Stylish, Accurate and Portable.
 Is It the iPhone of Home Blood Pressure Monitors?)

-I still love the QardioArm but lately I’ve been recommending the Omron Evolv for my patients who need monitoring as their recordings can be connected with me through Omron/Alivecor’s smartphone app:
+For the last four years, however, I’ve been recommending the Omron Evolv for my patients who need monitoring as their recordings can be connected with me through Omron/Alivecor’s smartphone app:

 I wrote about one such smartphone app called “Instant blood pressure”